Our mindset is everything: what one person sees as a crisis, another person sees as opportunity.

 For example, the $100 billion corporate conference and events market has effectively been put on pause because of the pandemic.

-How can we use technologies like AI and VR to create engaging virtual events?
+How can we use technologies like Artificial Intelligence and Virtual Reality to create engaging virtual events?

 Can there be a Zoom for the corporate event market?

 Global edtech investment soared to over $18 billion in 2019, and COVID-19 will accelerate this trend.

 Practically overnight, more than 1 billion students worldwide have been affected by school closures.

 How can we use Artificial Intelligence and student data to make learning experiences more personalized and effective while students are at home?

 What lessons can we learn from the video game industry to make learning more engaging and collaborative?

 And the opportunity to create more effective online learning solutions isn’t confined to schools.
 Online learning also continues to increase its share of the $240 billion global corporate learning and development market.